 New Card Pros Explained

-Some credit card issuers provide new cardholders with introductory 0% APR promotions on purchases and balance transfers for a period of time, usually 12-18 months.
+Some credit card issuers provide new cardholders with introductory 0% APR promotions on purchases and balance transfers for a period of time, usually 12 to 18 months.
 For those struggling financially, a 0% interest rate on new purchases can provide time to cover necessary costs without interest charges.
 If you’re in relatively good financial shape and paying down high-interest credit card debt, a balance transfer offer could save hundreds of dollars overall.

 Build Positive Credit History

 Wise credit card use can help you build credit.
-Whether your credit history has taken a hit because of recent economic circumstances or you have an unscathed history, a new credit account can help establish a positive credit history if you make regular payments.
+Whether your credit history has taken a hit because of recent economic circumstances, or you have an unscathed history, a new credit account can help establish a positive credit history if you make regular payments.
 The account also increases your available credit, which can improve your credit utilization rate—another important factor in your credit score.

 New Card Cons Explained